An in-camera speed test comparing all the most popular UHS-I and UHS-II memory cards in the Olympus OM-D E-M1X.

 Note: I did not do any detailed video tests with the Olympus so I cannot comment on specific cards or any issues they may have.
 I skipped this test partly because of time restraints and Olympus cameras have never had memory card issues for me in the past and the camera only records video at 30MB/s so there wasn’t any cause for concern when it came to video recording.

-Let me know if you run into any video issues with any cards and I’ll do an update.
+Let me know if you have any video issues with any cards, and I’ll update you.

-When it comes to buying memory cards for the Olympus E-M1X your options are really limited to UHS-II only.
-If you buy UHS-I cards for this camera you will be dramatically limiting the cameras capabilities to clear the buffer quickly which could get you in trouble if you’re doing a lot of continuous shooting, which is the whole point of buying this camera.
+When buying memory cards for the Olympus E-M1X, your options are limited to UHS-II only.
+Buy UHS-I cards for this camera.
+You will be dramatically limiting the camera’s capabilities to clear the buffer quickly, which could get you in trouble if you’re doing a lot of continuous shooting, which is the whole point of buying this camera.

-The Olympus EM1X also features two UHS-II memory card slots, so if budget is your concern, you could still use the v60 UHS-II cards, like a Delkin Prime or an AngelBird v60 and still get some really decent performance at a much better price and these cards will be more than capable at handling any of the video formats the Olympus is capable of recording with.
+The Olympus EM1X also features two UHS-II memory card slots, so if budget is your concern, you could still use the v60 UHS-II cards, like a Delkin Prime or an AngelBird v60, and still get some really decent performance at a much better price.
+These cards will be more than capable of handling any of the video formats the Olympus is capable of recording with.

-For bursting, I would recommend only buying V90 cards, for casual shooting and video, v60 cards will work great.
+For bursting, I recommend only buying V90 cards; for casual shooting and video, V60 cards will work great.